amaralc/career-and-team-roles/structure/structure-v1-1-0.md

 # Product Management Levels

 **Associate Product Manager (APM)**: An entry-level role with limited experience (up to 2 years).
 APMs assist in defining product requirements, analyzing market trends, and coordinating with development teams.
 They handle straightforward product-related problems with guidance.
-This is a technical role.
+This is an individual contributor role.

 **Product Manager (PM)**: With a certain level of proven experience (2-5 years), PMs handle ambiguous situations, define product scope and milestones, provide initial requirements, and make decisions on user-visible behavior.
 They also engage in customer and market research and coordinate with cross-functional teams.
-This is a technical role.
+This is an individual contributor role.

 **Senior Product Manager (SPM)**: With an established professional track (5-8 years of experience), SPMs independently handle more complex and ambiguous product challenges.
 They lead strategic planning for their products, collaborate closely with engineering and design teams, and communicate effectively with stakeholders and executives.
-This is a technical role.
+This is an individual contributor role.

 **Group Product Manager (GPM)**: With extensive experience (8-12 years), GPMs lead a team of product managers, overseeing multiple product lines or a significant part of a major product.
 They navigate through ambiguity, drive strategic product decisions, and mentor junior members of the product management team.
 This is a mix of a technical and management role, where people management starts to be a significant part of the job.